AdaCore/gnatstudio/docs/users_guide/extending.rst

         def on_match (self, matched, unmatched);
            print "Process output: " + unmatched + matched + "\\n"

-    Any command that can be used on a process (such as `send`) can then directly be used on instances of MyClass.
+    Any command that can be used on a process (such as :file:`send`) can then directly be used on instances of :file:`MyClass`.

-    There is one non-obvious improvement in the code above: the `on_match` callback has one less parameter.
-What happens is the following: as per the documentation of `GPS.Process.__init__`, GPS gives three arguments to its `on_match` callback: the instance of the process (`process` in the first example above), the string that matched the regular expression, and the string before that match.
+    There's one non-obvious improvement possible in the code above: the :file:`on_match` callback has one less parameter.
+What happens is the
+    following: as per the documentation of :file:`GPS.Process.__init__`, GPS gives three arguments to its :file:`on_match` callback: the instance of the process (:file:`process` in the first example above), the string that matched the regular expression, and the string before that match.

-    In the first example above, we are passing `self.on_match`, ie a bound method, as a callback.
-That tells python that it should automatically, and transparently, add an extra first parameter when calling `MyClass.on_match`, which is `self`.
-This is why the first example has four parameters to `on_match`.
+    In the first example above, we're passing :file:`self.on_match`, a bound method, as a callback.
+That tells Python it should automatically and transparently add an extra first parameter, :file:`self`, when calling :file:`MyClass.on_match`.
+This is why the first example has four parameters for :file:`on_match`.

-    However, the second example only has three parameters, because GPS has detected that `self` (the instance of `MyClass`) and the instance of `GPS.Process` are the same in this case.
-Thus it doesn't dad an extra parameter (`self` and `process` would have been the same).
+    However, the second example only has three parameters, because GPS detected that :file:`self` (the instance of :file:`MyClass`) and the instance of :file:`GPS.Process` are the same in this case.
+So it need not ada an extra parameter (:file:`self` and :file:`process` would have been the same).

 .. _Python_FAQ: